Frequently Asked Questions

 I’ve had tremendous success helping couples to heal from infidelity using my Affair Recovery Program.

-I do marriage counseling weekend intensives for couples who want quick results.
+I do marriage counseling intensives for couples who want quick results.

 For more information about my qualifications, please visit my About Dr. Jay Lindsay page.

 Marriage counseling intensives… if you want to make rapid progress.

 The Affair Recovery Program… if you want to heal from infidelity.

 Faith-based or Christian marriage counseling… if you want faith to be a part of your therapy experience.